Albert Parsons: Anarchist period (1880–1887)

 In the fall of 1884, Parsons launched a weekly anarchist newspaper in Chicago, The Alarm.
 The first issue was dated October 4, 1884, and was produced in a press run of 15,000 copies.
 The publication was a 4-page broadsheet with a cover price of 5 cents.
 The Alarm listed the International Working People's Association as its publisher and touted itself as "A Socialistic Weekly" on its page 2 masthead.

 Despite his use of the erstwhile Marxist slogan on the front page, "Workingmen of All Countries, Unite!", Parsons' paper was unmistakably anarchist in content.
 Parsons wrote on the theme in a November 1884 issue:

 In the early months of 1886, the luck of the workers was rising as massive strikes were beginning to take place, crippling many industries into making concessions.
 Parsons called for a move to "Eight hours' work for ten hours' pay."
 Workers in some industries were even beginning to get this.
 As May approached, so did the day designated as the official day to strike for the eight-hour work day.

 On May 1, 1886, Parsons, with his wife Lucy and two children, led 80,000 people down Michigan Avenue, in what is regarded as the first-ever May Day Parade, in support of the eight-hour work day.
 Over the next few days 340,000 laborers joined the strike.
 Parsons, amidst the May Day Strike, found himself called to Cincinnati, where 300,000 workers had struck that Saturday afternoon.
 On that Sunday he addressed the rally in Cincinnati of the news from the "storm center" of the strike and participated in a second huge parade, led by 200 members of The Cincinnati Rifle Union, with certainty that victory was at hand.

-The future looked bright, and many believed that they had finally accomplished what they had been trying to for so long.